 The woman explained to me that she would write my explanation in the notes section of her screen, then formally put my bill into an “audit” which could take up to 30 days as they figure out if I was correct or not.

 Pssst: this isn't my only experience with how to dispute medical bills.
 In fact, I have a How to dispute a medical bill sample letter for you.
+Also, check out how to negotiate medical bills over the phone.

 The Initial Outcome